rathiromil13/Info_Viz_HW2/README.md

 ![Mean GPD per capita and Mean Life Expectancy for each year](figures/Reg2.png)
 ###### Figure 8: Fit for the best model

 The major challenge here is to somehow capture the relationship which has many dimensions and factors such as the distribution of income which is not known.
 It is challenging to incorporate all information in our model.
 It would make more sense to perform the analysis for a given country and observe the trend.
 It'll help us in identifying the general case as well as the outliers where we might see a negative relationship between two variables due to factors such as the distribution of income.
+We also need to consider autocorrelation explained at the end.

 The final equation would be Y ~ X + c where
 Y: Average Life Expectancy